monarch-initiative/HPO-UMLS-Integration/README.md

 # HPO-UMLS-Integration
-Repository for HPO UMLS integration QA code and tracking issues
+Repository for tracking issues in HPO-UMLS-integration